wlswotmd/gef/docs/FAQ.md

 The compatibility with `hugsy/gef` has already been lost.
 Of course, `hugsy/gef-extras` too.
 Think of it as a completely different product.

+Similarly, this GEF cannot be used at the same time as `peda` or `pwndbg`.
+Make sure you only load one of them.

 ## GDB will not load GEF.
 This is probably because gdb does not support cooperation with python3.